Doon School of Fine Arts | 1948 - 1975

 The Hamiltons added cabins around the property to house the many students who participated in the well-loved summer program.
 At its peak, there were a total of fifteen cabins, a bath house and an art supply shop.
 Prior to the addition of the cabins, students would often lodge at the Red Lion Inn on Pinnacle Drive.

-The constant rotation of instructors at the Doon School ensured that students were continually exposed to a variety of styles and themes and the relaxed atmosphere encouraged personal interaction between teachers and students.
-The courses in and of themselves were rigorous – both physically and mentally taxing as students would carry their supplies and tools for distances to reach a specific site and then be faced with the careful scrutiny of their instructors.
+The rotation of instructors at the Doon School ensured that students were exposed to a variety of styles and themes.
+The courses were rigorous – both physically and mentally.
+Students often participated in plein air painting, carrying their supplies and tools for long distances to reach a location where they were then faced with the careful scrutiny of their instructors.

-In March of 1963, an agreement was made between the University of Waterloo and the Doon School of Fine Arts with the hope of generating future gain for both parties.
-As a result, ballet was offered at the Waterloo Campus.
-A further testament to the Doon School’s high level of instruction, it was possible for individuals to receive their teaching certificates in Arts and Crafts by attending courses at the school.
+In 1963, a collaboration agreement was made between the University of Waterloo and the Doon School of Fine Arts with the hope of generating future gain for both parties.
+As a result, ballet was offered at the Waterloo Campus and students of the Doon School could receive their teaching certificates in Arts and Crafts.